sheepolata/WorldInConflictSim/README.md

 ## News and DevLogs

+### 12/04/2021

+The random object is set in parameters.py.
+It is now possible to set the seed for random generation.
+Usefull for parameter tests and balancing.

 ### 11/04/2021

 Added Kingdom data.
 Each community is part of a Kingdom (for now, one kingdom per community).